-Instructional Format - Process Oriented Guided Inquiry Learning (POGIL)
+Primary Instructional Format - Process Oriented Guided Inquiry Learning (POGIL)

 This course will not follow a traditional lecture format for delivery of course content and skill development.
 Instead this course will capitalize on students' current prevailing ideas and thoughts about sets of data or presented models.
-Then, through guided questions about the presented information, students, in small groups, discuss ideas and come to consensus about answers to questions.
+Then, through guided questions about the presented information, students, working in small groups, discuss ideas and come to consensus about answers to questions.
 These ideas are further developed in questions that force application of the agreed upon concepts.
 The instructor is the guide on this journey, pointing out areas that are particularly relevant or that may need attention, and redirecting students when necessary.
 This format is designed based on the idea that knowledge cannot be directly transmitted from one person to another.
-Instead, knowledge must be built by the learner based on their own experiences and analysis of information.
+Instead, knowledge must be built by the learner his or herself based on their own experiences and in dialog and discussion with others.